 Basic Print Development

-- Drain the print, wash it for a few minutes under running water and place in a clean water holding bath.
-The print can be stored here until the end of your printing session or if this is your only print you can move to the next steps.
+Drain the print, wash it for a few minutes under running water and place in a clean water holding bath.
+The print can be stored here until the end of your printing session or if this is the only print you can move to the next steps.

 The next steps assume you are using Kodak Rapid Selenium Toner (KRST).
 If you prefer to use a different Selenium toner such as the Ilford Harman Selenium Toner then your steps will be different and you would need to follow the instructions that ship with the toner.
 For example, if you are using the Ilford toner then your pre-bath and holding bath should be +39F as it relates to your toner bath.
 Using a different toner deviates from the classic method and that is up to you if you want to go down that path or not.
 I don’t see a reason to take that risk personally.